-Redness, broken capillaries or bumps that just won’t go away… familiar?
-Red light therapy is increasingly mentioned as a gentle way to calm the skin.
-But does it actually work for rosacea, or is it mostly hype?
-You’ll find out below.
+Redness, broken blood vessels, or pimples that just won’t go away… familiar?
+Red light therapy is increasingly appearing as a gentle way to calm the skin.
+But does it really work for rosacea, or is it mostly hype?
+Find out below.

 Table of contents